Psychological testing: Public safety employment tests

-Vocations within the public safety field (i.e., fire service, law enforcement, corrections, emergency medical services) often require Industrial and Organizational Psychology tests for initial employment and advancement throughout the ranks.
-The National Firefighter Selection Inventory - NFSI, the National Criminal Justice Officer Selection Inventory - NCJOSI, and the Integrity Inventory are prominent examples of these tests.
+Vocations within the public safety field (e.g., fire service, law enforcement, corrections, emergency medical services) are often required to take industrial or organizational psychological tests for initial employment and promotion.
+The National Firefighter Selection Inventory, the National Criminal Justice Officer Selection Inventory, and the Integrity Inventory are prominent examples of these tests.

 Sources of psychological tests

 Thousands of psychological tests have been developed.
 Some were produced by commercial testing companies that charge for their use.
 Others have been developed by researchers, and can be found in the academic research literature.
 Tests to assess specific psychological constructs can be found by conducting a database search.
-Some databases are open access, such as Google Scholar.
-Others are proprietary and are available through library access at universities, such as APA PsycInfo.
+Some databases are open access, for example, Google Scholar (although many tests found in the Google Scholar database are not free of charge).
+Other databases are proprietary, for example, PsycINFO, but are available through university libraries and many public libraries (e.g., the Brooklyn Public Library and the New York Public Library).

 There are online archives available that contain tests on various topics.